 - Reported observations indicated many coworkers are intimidated by the directors, and hesitant to speak out about issues.

 - During a formalized employee orientation, the presenting HR team discussed organizational branding, language, and political representation in the media.
-They went on to explain the organization’s airtight policy on employee public communications, and discussed that a previous employee is currently being sued by the organization for violating the policy.
+They explained the organization’s airtight policy on employee public communications.
+They also mentioned that the organization is suing a previous employee for violating the policy.

-- When interacting with the primary PMO project owner, the assigned consultant witnessed the supervisor laughing because one of their contractors (onboard for 8 months) was not considered fit for their role, and were going to be discontinued.
+- When interacting with the primary PMO project owner, the assigned consultant saw the supervisor laughing.
+One of their contractors, onboard for 8 months, was not considered fit for their role.
+The contractor was going to be discontinued.
 Later contact with a staff representative indicated 6-month evaluations were often not completed.

 Competitor Analysis & Best Practices